ImagicalMine/ImagicalMine/README.md

 IP: **5.175.226.133**
 Port: **19133**

+**Please do not submit your server via PR.
+You will be banned from the Imagical Corporation and all of its repositories if you do.**<br>
 ### Can I see some custom-made versions that are based off ImagicalMine?
-See what you can dig out on these servers:
+See what you can dig out on these servers:<be>
 **LegoCraftPE**<br>
 IP: **play.legocraft.me**<br>
 Port: **19132**<br>